documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Contributing-Documendous.md

 Below are some topics to be aware of if you would like to contribute to development with this project.

+---

 ### Code of Conduct

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in Documendous Software Projects a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of maintaining an open and welcoming environment, we as contributors and maintainers pledge to making participation in Documendous Software Projects a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-From a technical standpoint, develop in the spirit of the topics on this main subject as best you can.
+---

 ### Django Debug Toolbar

-In the development environment, the Django Debug Toolbar is enabled by default.
+In the development environment, the Django Debug Toolbar is disabled by default.

 To disable it, you have two options:

-1. **Modify the .env file:** Set DEBUG to 0 in the .env file used in the development Docker container.
+1. **Modify the .env file:** Set DEBUG to 1 in the .env file used in the development Docker container.

 2. **Update settings/debug.py:** Change the show_toolbar function to always return False:

 ```
 def show_toolbar(request):
-    return False
+    return True

 DEBUG = env("DEBUG")